Albrecht Höhler: Imprisonment and assassination

 Höhler first fled to Prague, but then returned to Berlin, where he was arrested.
-On 26 September 1930, Höhler was convicted of manslaughter and sentenced to six years and one month imprisonment at Wohlau Prison.
-Höhler's compatriots were sentenced to prison terms ranging from four months to six years for aiding in manslaughter.
-Elisabeth Salm, who was defended by Hilde Benjamin, was initially charged with aiding and abetting as well, but was ultimately sentenced to 18 months imprisonment.
+On 26 September 1930, Höhler was convicted of manslaughter and sentenced to six years and one month imprisonment at Wohlau Prison in Lower Silesia.
+Höhler's accomplices were sentenced to terms ranging from four months to six years for aiding in manslaughter.
+Elisabeth Salm, who was defended by Hilde Benjamin, was charged with aiding and abetting as well, and was ultimately sentenced to 18 months imprisonment.

-On 11 August 1933, Höhler was transferred to Berlin by the new Nazi administration for interrogation at the Reich Security Main Office on Prinz-Albrecht-Straße.
-On 20 September 1933, it was reported that Höhler was transported back towards Lower Silesia, allegedly to be returned to prison.
+On 11 August 1933, Höhler was transferred to Berlin by the new Nazi administration for interrogation at the Reich Security Main Office (RSHA) on Prinz-Albrecht-Straße.
+On 20 September 1933, the RSHA stated that Höhler had been sent back to Lower Silesia, allegedly to be returned to prison.
 In reality, the transport had been rerouted under orders of SA-Gruppenführer Karl Ernst.
-Besides the three prison officers in charge of the transfer, also involved were SS-members Rudolf Diels and Richard Fiedler, and SA-members Prince August Wilhelm of Prussia, Walter von Mohrenschildt, Willi Schmidt, and Willi Markus.
+Besides the three prison officers in charge of the transfer, also involved were two SS officers, Gestapo chief Rudolf Diels and Richard Fiedler, and three SA men, Prince August Wilhelm of Prussia, Walter von Mohrenschildt, Willi Schmidt, and Willi Markus.
 He was transferred from the police prison at Alexanderplatz on the basis of a Gestapo signed delivery order.
 Near Potsdamer Platz, several more vehicles approached the prisoner van.
 The vehicle column drove towards Frankfurt an der Oder.

-About 12 km from Frankfurt, the column stopped.
-Höhler was ordered to leave the transport and was led by a group of at least eight people away from the road to a nearby forest.
+About 12 km from Frankfurt, the column stopped on the Berlin-Frankfurt Chaussee, Höhler was ordered to leave the transport and was led by a group of at least eight people away from the road to a nearby forest.
 There, Gruppenführer Ernst gave a short speech, in which he condemned Höhler to death as the murderer of Horst Wessel.
-Höhler was then shot by several of those present near the Berlin-Frankfurt Chaussee.
-The body was barely buried on the spot, with his remains found in August 1934.
+Höhler was then shot by several of those present.
+The body was buried on the spot in a shallow grave; the remains were found in August 1934.